-Candidates cannot be asked about their health, absence record or disability in the interview.
+Candidates cannot be asked about their health, absence record, disability or anything related to the 9 Protected Characteristics of the Equality Act 2010 in the interview.

 Once all interviews have been completed the candidates will again be reviewed against the selection criteria and a decision made.
-The successful candidate will initially be (verbally and/or in writing) offered the position subject to satisfactory completion of all pre-employment checks.
+The successful candidate will initially be (verbally and/or in writing) offered the position subject to satisfactory completion of all preemployment checks.